ResearchMachine/ResearchMachine/README.md

 ## Additional

 I am currently open to new job opportunities as a Research Engineer, Data Scientist, or Quantitative Researcher (remote and hybrid in Bangkok).
-Also I am ready for relocation to major cities in Netherlands, Germany, Portugal, Spain.
+Also I am ready for relocation  in EU (preferably but not limited to major cities Netherlands, Portugal, Spain).

 **CV:** https://researchmachine.github.io/
 **Email:** abdulin.ildar.ai@gmail.com